Chris Rock: 2000–2009: Sitcom and stardom

 In September 2005, the UPN television network premiered a comedy series called Everybody Hates Chris, loosely based on Rock's school days, for which he was the executive producer and narrator.
 The show garnered both critical and ratings success.
 The series was nominated for a 2006 Golden Globe for Best TV Series (Musical or Comedy), a 2006 People's Choice Award for Favorite New Television Comedy, and two 2006 Primetime Emmy Awards for costuming and cinematography.

 Starting in 2005, Rock has also voiced the eccentric zebra Marty in DreamWorks' animated film franchise Madagascar.
-He starred in two of the film's sequels, Madagascar: Escape 2 Africa (2008), and Madagascar 3: Europe's Most Wanted (2013).
-In 2007, Rock voiced Mooseblood the Mosquito in the Jerry Seinfeld animated film, Bee Movie.
+He starred in two of the film's sequels, Madagascar: Escape 2 Africa (2008), and Madagascar 3: Europe's Most Wanted (2012).
+In 2007, Rock voiced Mooseblood the Mosquito in DreamWorks' Jerry Seinfeld-led animated film, Bee Movie.

 In 2009, Rock released his first documentary, 2009's Good Hair.
 The film focuses on the issue of how African-American women have perceived their hair and historically styled it.
-The film explores the current styling industry for black women, images of what is considered acceptable and desirable for African American women's hair in the United States, and their relation to African American culture.
+The film explores the current styling industry for black women, images of what is considered acceptable and desirable for African American women's hair in the United States, and their relation to African-American culture.
 The film premiered at the 2009 Sundance Film Festival where it earned critical acclaim and received a Special Jury Prize.
 The National Board of Review named it one of the five best documentaries of the year.
-Rock was also nominated for the Gotham Award for Best Documentary and for the Best Documentary Screenplay from the Writers Guild of America.
+Rock was also nominated for the Gotham Award for Best Documentary and for the Best Documentary Screenplay at the 62nd Writers Guild of America Awards.
 Rock has since stated working on a documentary about debt called Credit Is the Devil.

 2010–2019: Career expansion

-Some of his 2010s film appearances include the black comedy Death at a Funeral (2010) a remake of the British comedy of the same name.
-The film starred Peter Dinklage, Martin Lawrence, Tracy Morgan, Kevin Hart, Zoe Saldana, and Luke Wilson.
+Some of his 2010s film appearances include the black comedy Death at a Funeral (2010), a remake of the British comedy of the same name.
+The film also starred Peter Dinklage, Martin Lawrence, Tracy Morgan, Kevin Hart, Zoe Saldaña, and Luke Wilson.
 The film received mixed reviews, although Roger Ebert, critic of The Chicago Sun-Times, praised the film writing: "I laughed all the way through, in fact.
 This is the best comedy since The Hangover, and although it's almost a scene-by-scene remake of a 2007 British movie with the same title, it's funnier than the original."
-Rock also starred in the summer comedy Grown Ups (2010) alongside Adam Sandler, Kevin James, David Spade and Maya Rudolph, and reunited with them for a sequel in 2013.
+Rock also starred in the summer comedy Grown Ups (2010) alongside Sandler, Schneider, Spade, Kevin James and Maya Rudolph, and reunited with them for a sequel in 2013.

 In 2011, Rock appeared on Broadway in Stephen Adly Guirgis' play The Motherfucker with the Hat with Bobby Cannavale and Annabella Sciorra.
 Rock was nominated for a Drama League Award.
 In an interview with Vibe magazine, Rock stated that he chose to do Broadway because he wanted more people to see him "really act.
 Sometimes when you do comedy, that can be a little formulaic, and it's hard for really good directors to see that you can act."